-The School of Applied Health and Educational Psychology is a multi-faceted organizational unit encompassing undergraduate and graduate academic programs in athletic training, health promotion, physical education, leisure studies, counseling, counseling psychology, educational psychology, school psychology, and gifted and talented education.
+The School of Applied Health and Educational Psychology is a multi-faceted organizational unit encompassing undergraduate and graduate academic programs in athletic training, health promotion, physical education, leisure studies, counseling, counseling psychology, educational psychology, and school psychology.
 The School seeks to fulfill the traditional functions of teaching, research, extension, and public service that are consistent with Oklahoma State University.
 The mission is to foster the development, integration, and application of empirical knowledge, theory, skills and experiences to promote social, physical, psychological, educational, and environmental health.
-Consistent with the goals of the University's Professional Education Council's Core Concepts and Goals Statement, faculty strive to demonstrate and perpetuate teaching based on theory and research-driven educational practices.
+Consistent with the goals of the University's Professional Education Council's Core Concepts and Goals Statement, faculty strive to demonstrate and perpetuate teaching based on theory and research-driven educational prac-